Pokeglitch/pret_manager/README.md

   * -exclude-tags, -xt
     * Tags(s) to not manage

-If no repositories are provided, it will apply the commands on all repositories
+If no repositories are provided, it will apply the processes on all repositories

-### Commands
+### Process

-This will dictate what commands will be applied to the managed reopsitories
+This will dictate what processes will be applied to the managed reopsitories

+  * -process, -p
+    * The order of processes to apply to the manager repositories

+Following this argument can be any of the following (in any order):

-  * -update, -u
+  * u
-    * Pull (or clone) the managed repositories
+    * Update - Pull (or clone) the managed repositories
-  * -build, -b
+  * b
     * Build the managed repositories
-    * Additional arguments can be provided to select specific branch/commit
-  * -clean, -c
+  * c
     * Clean the managed repositories

+In addition the above, there is also:

-  * -verbose, -v
+  * -build, -b
-    * Display all log messages
+    * Arguments for the build process (to select specific branch/commit)

-If no commands are provided, it will first execute **update** followed by **build**
+If no commands are provided, it will perform the following:
+  * Update
+  * Clean
+  * Build
+  * Clean

 ## Potential Future Work